JoseRuizAdaCore/ada-spark-rfcs/meta/rfc-improved-generic-instantiations.md

 ### Expected high level benefits

-More generally, we expect the following benefits from implementation of those
+More generally, we expect the following benefits from implementing those
 improvements:

 * Better code sharing/reduced code size: Due to the paradigm of explicit